dog, kids, loss, mourning, neanderdad, parenthood, Parenting, pet

 Despite his plight, the dog had been a champ.
 Sick with the cancer, hobbled by the surgery scars, and forced to wear an awkward and humiliating cone, he still managed to comport himself with an astounding dignity.
 Though he must have been in great pain, he still found the energy to wag his tail at Neanderdad and his family.
 Somehow, he also managed to make those nightly visits to Neanderdad’s office for one last check-in before bed.

 False hope had came to Neanderdad’s house, at first.
 The dog’s appetite had came back.
-Some of its strength too.
+Some of his strength too.
 And when he started barking at dangerous threats like the UPS driver, it seemed like the dog was back to his old self.
 His energetic greetings at the door, the violent wagging of his tail and that darn sneezing, was so encouraging that Neanderdad fooled himself into thinking that it would last.
 He thought they would get many more months, maybe even years, of companionship.
 All would go back to normal.
 But the darkness still lurked inside the dog’s body, going about its silent, insidious work.
 Only days after having that energetic revival, the dog started to again show exhaustion and a lack of appetite.